WaniaKhance/WaniaKhance/README.md

 ### Hi there 👋

 - 👩 I’m Wania Khan (She/her)
 - 👀 I’m tech enthusiast and Machine Learning researcher.
-Recently completed my Masters in Green Networking and Cloud Computing.
+Completed my Masters in Green Networking and Cloud Computing.
 - 🌱 I have strong expertise in data analytics, data visualization and data modelling.
 I have done quite many projects which I consider can help other students or data enthusiasts like me 🙂
 - :computer: I am expert in python prgramming but I also have a good grip in C++, Java and SQL.
 - 💞️ Are you interested in data science and machine learning? check out my repositories.